andrewpillar/webutil/readme.md

 **Form Validation**

-Form validation is achieved via the `webutil.Form` method that wraps the `Fields`, and `Validate` methods.
-The `Validate` method is what is called to actually perform the form validation, and the `Fields` method is what's called when form data is flashed to the session.
-Below is an example of a form implementation,
+Form validations is achieved via the `webutil.Form` and `webutil.Validator` interfaces.
+The `webutil.Form` interface wraps the `Fields` method that returns a map of the underlying fields in the form.
+The `webutil.Validator` interface wraps the `Validate` method for validating data.
+Below is an example of these interfaces being implemented for form validation,

-    type Login struct {
+    type LoginForm struct {
-        Email    string `schema:"email"`
+        Email    string
-        Password string `schema:"password"`
+        Password string
     }

-    func (f Login) Fields() map[string]string {
+    func (f LoginForm) Fields() map[string]string {
         return map[string]string{
             "email": f.Email,
         }
     }

+    type LoginValidator struct {
+        Form Login
+    }

-    func (f Login) Validate() error {
+    func (v LoginValidator) Validate(errs webutil.ValidationErrors) error {
-        errs := webutil.NewErrors()

         if f.Email == "" {
-            errs.Put("email", webutil.ErrFieldRequired("email"))
+            errs.Add("email", webutil.ErrFieldRequired("email"))
         }
         if f.Password == "" {
-            errs.Put("password", webutil.ErrFieldRequired("password"))
+            errs.Add("password", webutil.ErrFieldRequired("password"))
         }
-        return errs.Err()
     }

+with the above implementation we can then use `webutil.UnmarshalForm` and `webutil.Validate` to unmarshal and validate the form data,

+    func Login(w http.ResponseWriter, r *http.Request) {
+        var f LoginForm

+        if err := webutil.UnmarshalForm(&f, r); err != nil {
+            io.WriteString(w, err.Error())
+            return
+        }

+        v := LoginValidator{
+            Form: f,
+        }

+        if err := webutil.Validate(v); err != nil {
+            io.WriteString(w, err.Error())
+            return
+        }
+    }

-the [gorilla/schema](https://github.com/gorilla/schema) package is used to handle the unmarshalling of request data into a form.
+`webutil.Validate` will always return the `webutil.ValidationErrors` error type.
+Under the hood the [gorilla/schema][3] package is used to handle the unmarshalling of request data into a form.

-Each implementation of the `webutil.Form` interface should return the `*webutil.Errors` type containg any validation errors that occur.
-If any other errors occur during the invocation of `Validate`, (such as a database connection error), then it is fine to return these directly.

 **File Uploads**

-File uploads can be handled via the `webutil.File` type that can be created via `webutil.NewFile`.
-Below is an example of handling file uploads, elided for brevity,
+File uploads can be handled via the `webutil.File` type.
+This can be used along the `webutil.FileValidator` to handle the uploading and validating of files,

-    var store = sessions.NewCookieStore([]byte(os.Getenv("SESSION_KEY")))
+    type UploadForm struct {
+        File *webutil.File
+        Name string
+    }

     func Upload(w http.ResponseWriter, r *http.Request) {
-       sess, _ := store.Get(r, "session")

-        f := webutil.NewFile("avatar", 5 * (1 << 20), r)
+        f := UploadForm{
-        f.Allow("image/png", "image/jpeg")
+            File: &webutil.File{
+                Field: "avatar",
+            },
+        }

-        if err := webutil.UnmarshalAndValidate(f, r); err != nil {
+        if err := webutil.UnmarshalFormWithFile(&f, f.File, r); err != nil {
-            errs, ok := err.(*webutil.Errors)

-            if ok {
-                webutil.FlashFormWithErrors(sess, f, errs)
-                sess.Save(r, w)
-                http.Redirect(w, r, r.Header.Get("Referer"), http.StatusSeeOther)
+            io.WriteString(w, err.Error())
             return
         }

-            panic(errs) // don't actually do this
+        defer f.File.Remove()

+        v := &webutil.FileValidator{
+            File: f.File,
+            Size: 5 * (1 << 20),
         }

+        if err := webutil.Validate(v); err != nil {
+            io.WriteString(w, err.Error())
+            return
+        }

         dir, _ := os.Getwd()
-        dst, _ := ioutil.TempFile(dir, "")
+        dst, _ := os.CreateTemp(dir, "")

-        // Store the file on disk.
-        io.Copy(dst, f)
+        io.Copy(dst, f.File)

-        w.WriteHeader(http.StatusOK)
+        w.WriteHeader(http.StatusNoContent)
     }

-we specify that a file upload is going to take place via the `NewFile` function, this will return `*webutil.File` for handling the upload and validation of files.
-The `Allow` method is then called to tell it that we only want to allow files with the given MIME types.
-Finally we then pass this to `UnmarshalAndValidate`.
-This is the function that actually parses the request data and validates it.
-If any validation errors do occur, then `*webutil.Errors` will be returned.
-We then flash this information to the session, and redirect back.
+with the above example, we call the `webutil.UnmarshalFormWithFile` function to handle the unmarshalling of the file from the request.
+This will also handle requests where the file is sent as the request body itself, when this is done the URL query parameters are used as the typical form values.
+Validation of the file is then handled with the `webutil.FileValidator`.

 **Response Types**